DEFRA/fws-api/docs/local-development/dev-container/additional-dev-container-considerations.md

 ## Ongoing Maintenance

-Application changes requiring local development environment updates should be applied to the dev container automation wherever possible.
+Application changes requiring local development environment updates should be applied to the development container automation wherever possible.

 ## Backup Considerations

 Pushing to GitHub or backing up regularly is recommended.

-* If a dev container uses a bind mount and the source of the bind mount is deleted, any local updates made in the dev container **will be lost**.
+* If a development container uses a bind mount and the source of the bind mount is deleted, any local updates made in the development container **will be lost**.
-* If a repository is cloned into a container volume and the volume is deleted, any local updates made in the dev container **will be lost**.
+* If a repository is cloned into a container volume and the volume is deleted, any local updates made in the development container **will be lost**.

 ## Network Connectivity Loss

-If network connectivity from Docker containers is lost try restarting the docker daemon (or equivalent) on the machine running the Visual Studio Code dev container.
+If network connectivity from Docker containers is lost try restarting the Docker daemon (or equivalent) on the machine running the Visual Studio Code development container.

 For example, in a Linux environment using systemd: